MicrosoftDocs/CortanaSkillsKit/docs/skills/mva32-building-conversations.md

 keywords: cortana
 ---

+>[!NOTE]
+> This page has been deprecated as we update our documentation to Azure Bot Service v4.

 # Building conversations

 In [Create your first Cortana skill](./mva22-hello-world.md) you learned how to create a Cortana skill that uses a basic single-turn conversation.
 You type something and Cortana repeats it, telling you how many characters you typed.